wkwan/flo/README.md

 ## Examples

 You can watch these examples running on the Steam Deck in [this video](https://www.youtube.com/watch?v=y1m30oOksmI).

+Flo is simpler,uglier, and harder to to use than the wgpu renderer, so these benchmarks aren’t a fair comparison.
+However, the FPS loss from improving this project will partially be offset by making the pipeline multi-threaded.
+It's currently single-threaded for simplicity.

 | Example | Command | Description | FPS Benchmark on Steam Deck LCD (averaged over 10s) |
 |---------|---------|-------------| --------------------------------- |